Weltraumschaf/JUberblog/src/site/markdown/architecture.md

 Of course you can imagine various scenarios:

 - All of this on a single machine.
-- Host the repository somewehere else remote (GitHub, GitLab, gitolite etc.).
+- Host the repository somewhere else remote (GitHub, GitLab, gitolite etc.).
-- Run  the publishing  on a  different machine and  rsync the  generated content (_public_ direcotry) to one or more web server.
+- Run  the publishing  on a  different machine and  rsync the  generated content (_public_ directory) to one or more web server.

 ## Model